RichardGuyJapan/Javascript/README.md

 # Javascript
-A collection of cheat sheets and code examples.
+A collection of code examples.